Thriftpy/thriftpy/README.rst

 - Supports python2.7 to python3.4 and pypy.

-- Compatiable with Apache Thirft.
+- Compatible with Apache Thirft.
 You can use ThriftPy together with the official implemention servers and clients, such as a upstream server with a thriftpy client or the opposite.